The bottom line

 Why 87% of Analytics Projects Miss the Mark

-Gartner's estimate that 87% of AI and analytics projects never reach production operational impact is not a commentary on data quality or model sophistication.
-(Source: Gartner, 2023) It is a commentary on what happens after the model is built.
+The widely quoted figure — that 87% of AI and data science projects never make it to production — traces to a 2019 VentureBeat report (Rumman Chowdhury, Transform 2019), and has been restated in subsequent Gartner and IDC work.
+It is not a commentary on data quality or model sophistication.
+It is a commentary on what happens after the model is built.
 The model works.
 The dashboard is built.
 The project is declared complete.
 And the production floor continues unchanged, because the insight is on a screen and the action is somewhere else entirely.

 The analytics project ends at the dashboard.
 There is no mechanism for the insight to trigger an operational response.
 The analyst closes the laptop, the operations manager looks at the chart in the weekly review, and the decisions that the chart was supposed to inform continue to be made the same way they were made before the analytics programme started.